Arashiyama Bamboo Grove 嵐山竹林

 Nonomiya Shrine may be quite busy with yukata-clad young women who come here to pray for a love match, while thick-calved rickshaw drivers pause to explain a bit of history to their riders.

-Walking in the direction of Randen Saga Station brings you to an array of shops that sell goods made from the bamboo you've just seen.
+Walking in the direction of Randen Saga Station brings you to an array of shops that sell goods made from bamboo.
 At the station is a charming trolley car that will bring you back to the center of Kyoto.

 * The information on this page may be subject to change due to COVID-19.